-About 66.7 percent of the respondents said they belonged to one association/union or the other, while 33.3 percent did not belong to any association.
-Likewise, 33.3 percent of the respondents said they were using Nissan pick-up for transport business, and 66.7 percent of the respondents were using Dyna truck for their transport business.
-All the respondents said they purchased their vehicle outright.
-The average distance of 50 kilometers per trip shows that most of the respondents travel far within the senatorial district.
-About 33.3 percent of the respondents said their average distance per trip was 20 kilometers, while 66.7 percent said that they covered between 60 and 70 kilometers per trip.
+About 66.7% of the respondents said they belonged to one association/union or the other, while 33.3% did not belong to any association.
+Likewise, 33.3% of the respondents said they were using Nissan pick-up for transport business and 66.7% of the respondents were using Dyna truck for their transport business.
+All the respondents said they purchased their vehicle out-rightly.
+The average distance of 50km per trip shows that most of the respondents travel far within the senatorial district.
+About 33.3% of the respondents claimed their average distance per trip was 20km, while 66.7% claimed that they covered between 60 and 70km per trip.
 The average number of trips was two per day.
 All the respondents said poor road network was the major challenge to their transport activity.
 They all suggested that the government should assist in the construction of good roads.
-The average GM of NGN 40,000 per day indicates that the transport business was profitable.
+The average gross margin of N40, 000 per day indicates that the transport business was profitable.

-4.3.3 Palm Oil Value Chain
+4.3.3 Oil palm Value Chain